ibm-cloud-docs/power-iaas/removing-network-interface.md

 ## Adding a network interface to an AIX VM
 {: add-nic}

-1. To add a *en0* network interface and point it to the new internal IP address (as shown on the IBM console), enter the following command replacing the internal IP address with your own:
+1. To add a *en0* network interface and point it to the new internal IP address (as shown on the IBM console), enter the following command:

     ```
-    ifconfig en0 192.168.103.12
+    smitty mktcpip
     ```
     {: codeblock}